 Hurt in a Workplace Accident?

-At Riddle & Brantley, LLP, our Raleigh workers compensation attorneys have experience representing injured workers.
+At Riddle & Brantley, our Raleigh workers’ compensation attorneys have experience representing injured workers.
 We can help you, too.
 An employer or an employer’s insurer may question whether your injury, illness or condition was work-related.
 Alternatively, they may dispute the amount of benefits you deserve.
-You may face a long wait for workers compensation or you may need to file an appeal.
+You may face a long wait for workers’ compensation or you may need to file an appeal.
 We help employees when they face just such situations.

-At Riddle & Brantley, LLP, your case will be in the hands of legal professionals who have specific training and knowledge regarding workers comp laws and regulations.
+At Riddle & Brantley, your case will be in the hands of legal professionals who have specific training and knowledge regarding workers’ comp laws and regulations.
 Reach out to us for help with your case.

 Important Workplace Accident Resources

-Get the answers to frequently asked questions about workplace accidents that you’re curious about.
+- Frequently Asked Questions – Get the answers to frequently asked questions about workplace accidents that you’re curious about.
+Get Answers

-We offer free information that will help you if you have been involved in an workplace accident.
+- What to do in an Accident – We offer free information that will help you if you have been involved in a workplace accident.
 Call today.
 Learn More

-Some jobs are more dangerous than others.
+- Common Workplace Accidents – Some jobs are more dangerous than others.
 Contact us to find out about your workers’ compensation rights.
 Read More

-Have you or a loved one been injured in workplace accident?
+- Claims We Handle – Have you or a loved one been injured in a workplace accident?
 Contact us for a FREE consultation.
+See More

 However, if the insurance company denies your claim for any reason, then you have the right to appeal.
-Appeals can go through several levels, including the N.C.
-Industrial Commission (hearing by Deputy Commissioner and then Full Commission) and the appellate courts of North Carolina.
+Appeals can go through several levels, including the North Carolina Industrial Commission (hearing by Deputy Commissioner and then Full Commission) and the appellate courts of North Carolina.

-Do I Need a North Carolina Workers Compensation Lawyer?
+Do I Need a Goldsboro Workers’ Compensation Lawyer?

 We have been helping injured workers for decades.
 We know how to build a robust argument for your claim and will always work to protect your interests when a claim is in dispute.
-Our skilled attorneys can assist you step-by-step through the workers compensation process, including:
+Our skilled attorneys can assist you step-by-step through workers’ compensation process, including: